Getting started

 implementation.

-The iSHARE foundation developed to test your implementation as a data service provider or data service consumer.
-Furthermore, you can use sandbox environments of the and/or to perform a chain test with multiple parties in a data exchange use case.
+The iSHARE foundation developed Postman collections to test your implementation as a data service provider or data service consumer.
+Furthermore, you can use sandbox environments of the Test Authorization Registry to perform a chain test with multiple parties in a data exchange use case.

 In this final step you join the DSGO as a participant.
-The DSGO therefore follows an .
-During admission your software solution is tested with the .
+The DSGO therefore follows an admission process.
+During admission your software solution is tested with the iSHARE Conformance Test Tool.
 You could already request a login for this tool in order to validate your software solution yourself.
-This explains how to apply the iSHARE CTT-tool.
+This tutorial explains how to apply the iSHARE CTT-tool.

-We would kindly want to ask you to fill in the following tempates as a preparation for your admission:
+We would kindly want to ask you to fill in the admission form to start your admission process.

 A complete description of the DSGO trust framework including all rules and regulations that apply to participants.